vocanic/vocanic.github.io/_posts/2015-11-02-aws-dynamodb.markdown

 You might notice that we are not assigning a value to userId.
-If there was no value assigned to the userId, VocanicDynamoDB connector assign a random unique value to the range key field. *(We have done this to resolve some issue we have faced due to DynamoDB not supporting auto incrementing fields)*
+If there was no value assigned to the userId, VocanicDynamoDB connector assign a random unique value to the range key field. *(We have done this to resolve some issue with DynamoDB not supporting auto incrementing fields)*